← Back to Support

 Recommended Accessories

-Two small add-ons make a NUC deployment dramatically more reliable.
-Both are optional — the slideshow plays without them — but in production you’ll want at least the Pulse-Eight on any NUC that’s connected to a real TV.
+Three small add-ons make a NUC deployment dramatically more reliable.
+All three are optional — the slideshow plays without them — but in production you’ll want at least the Pulse-Eight on any NUC that’s connected to a real TV, and the wireless remote on any NUC running schedules in Kiosk mode.

 Pulse-Eight USB-CEC Adapter (~$50)